 Related: Comparison of Business Entities

-Many towing operations need significant space for their garage and for their towing storage yards, and this can mean that businesses need to pay higher lease costs.
+Many towing operations need significant space for their garage and their towing storage yards, which can mean expensive property costs.

 Related: Choosing a business location

 Marketing is an essential part of building a towing business’ customer base.
-Marketing a towing business can include techniques like creating and managing social media pages, taking out paid advertising in newspapers and other local publications, developing relationships with driving programs and local mechanics, and even sending direct mail to local businesses.
-A towing business owner may take on some or all of the marketing, or may hire a professional marketer or agency to help.
+Marketing a towing business can include creating and managing social media pages, taking out paid advertising in newspapers and other local publications, developing relationships with driving programs and local mechanics, and even sending direct mail to local businesses.
+A towing business owner may take on some or all of the marketing or hire a professional marketer or agency to help.

 A towing business needs multiple types of insurance for this higher-risk industry:

-- On-hook towing insurance covers potential damage to customers’ vehicles while they are being towed.
+- On-hook insurance (sometimes referred to as tow truck insurance) covers potential damage to customers’ vehicles while they are being towed.

-- Garagekeepers legal liability insurance pays for damage that might occur to a customer’s vehicle while it’s being stored in a towing business’ storage yard.
+- Garagekeepers legal liability insurance pays for damage, vandalism, or theft that might occur to a customer’s vehicle while it’s being stored in a towing business’ storage yard.

-- General liability insurance protects the towing business in case a customer is injured while on the business’ property, such as by a slip or a fall.
+- General liability insurance protects the towing business if a customer is injured while on the business’ property, such as by a slip or a fall.

-- Tow truck commercial insurance covers factors like potential damage to the truck by other drivers, or liability in case a tow truck driver causes a car accident.
+- Tow truck commercial insurance covers factors like potential damage to the truck by other drivers or liability if a tow truck driver causes a collision.

 - Commercial property insurance covers damage to a business’ building, storage yard, and trucks and equipment from events like floods and fires.

-- Workers comp insurance is required if a business has employees and covers medical bills and lost wages if an employee is ever injured while on the job.
+- Worker’s compensation insurance is required if a business has employees and covers medical bills and lost wages if an employee is ever injured while on the job.